A small bowl of kimchi salad can improve your mood and make you feel incredibly full of energy.

 - Heat water over medium heat and once it begins to simmer, remove from heat and add salt and sugar.

 - Stir until dissolved and add rice vinegar.
-Let cool off.
+Let cool down.

-- To assemble salad cut kimchi in small pieces, add julienned apple, pickled cucumber and daikon, sesame seeds, paprika and salt and mix well.
+- To assemble the salad cut kimchi in small pieces, add julienned apple, pickled cucumber and daikon, sesame seeds, paprika and season with a bit of salt.
+Mix well.

 - Drizzle with sesame oil (sparingly, a little bit goes a long way) and serve.